2026 College Football Playoff semifinals odds, prediction: Miami vs. Ole Miss picks by expert on 8-2 run

 Why Miami can cover

 The Canes have won their last four games versus SEC teams, and they are 5-0 ATS this season versus ranked opponents.
 Miami's defense is as good as anyone's, ranking fourth in the nation in points allowed per game (13.1).
 It has allowed seven total touchdowns over its last six games, which were all wins, and the team also has three times as many takeaways (12) as giveaways (four) during this stretch.
+The Canes have also racked up 12 sacks in this CFP, which is already the second-most all-time in a single College Football Playoff.
 Additionally, Miami can keep Ole Miss' explosive offense on the sideline by attacking the Rebels' defense on the ground and eating up the clock.
 Just two SEC teams allow more yards per rush (4.2) than Ole Miss, which has allowed an average of 167 rushing yards over its last three games.
 See which team to back at SportsLine.

 How to make Miami vs. Ole Miss picks